gruntwork-io/cloud-nuke/README.md

 - Inspecting and deleting all ACM Private CA in an AWS account
 - Inspecting and deleting all Auto scaling groups in an AWS account
-- Inspecting and deleting all Elastic Load Balancers (Classic and V in an AWS account
+- Inspecting and deleting all Elastic Load Balancers (v1 and v2) in an AWS account
 - Inspecting and deleting all Transit Gateways in an AWS account
 - Inspecting and deleting all EBS Volumes in an AWS account
 - Inspecting and deleting all unprotected EC2 instances in an AWS account